stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_user_describe.md

 ### Examples

 ```
-  Get details of an SQLServer Flex user with ID "xxx" of instance with ID "yyy"
+  Get details of a SQLServer Flex user with ID "xxx" of instance with ID "yyy"
   $ stackit beta sqlserverflex user describe xxx --instance-id yyy

-  Get details of an SQLServer Flex user with ID "xxx" of instance with ID "yyy" in JSON format
+  Get details of a SQLServer Flex user with ID "xxx" of instance with ID "yyy" in JSON format
   $ stackit beta sqlserverflex user describe xxx --instance-id yyy --output-format json
 ```